ipspace/netlab/docs/labs/clab.md

 | VyOS                   | ghcr.io/sysoleg/vyos-container |

 * Cumulus VX, FRR, Linux, and Nokia SR Linux images are automatically downloaded from Docker Hub.
+* You have to build the BIRD and dnsmasq images with the **netlab clab build** command.
 * Arista cEOS image has to be [downloaded and installed manually](ceos.md).
 * Nokia SR OS container image (requires a license); see also [vrnetlab instructions](https://containerlab.srlinux.dev/manual/vrnetlab/).